Branches and baselines

 On the snapshot page, we list a historical set of baselines that correspond to the algorithm above:

-In the above screenshot, the snapshot marked “Most recent build….” was the snapshot we found on the baseline build that we checked the status for.
+In the above screenshot, the snapshot marked “Most recent build….” was the snapshot we found on the ancestor build that we checked the status for.
 As it wasn’t approved, we went to its baseline.

 The next snapshot, marked “Identical to build…”, was determined to be a baseline on the previous build and used as it hadn’t changed compared to its own baseline.